Dynamics-Based Algorithm-Level Privacy Preservation for Push-Sum Average Consensus: Privacy Analysis

+For the eavesdropping attacks, we make the following assumption. \begin{assumption} Consider a strongly connected network $\mathcal{G}$, where an external eavesdropper exists.
+We assume that the parameter $\sigma(0)$ is not accessible to the eavesdropper. \end{assumption}

-\begin{theorem} Consider an $N$-agent distributed network that satisfies Assumption \ref{A1}.
-In the context of the presence of an external eavesdropper who is able to capture all transmitted information, the initial values $\left\{ x_{i}^{0} \right\} _{i\in \mathcal{V}}$ of all agents can be preserved. \begin{proof} Recalling the definition of privacy metric in Section II-D, it can be shown that the privacy of agent $i$ can be preserved as long as $\mathbf{D}\left( \mathcal{S}_0 \right) =\infty$.
-The available information to the external eavesdropper is summarized as follows:
+\begin{theorem} Under Assumptions \ref{A1} and \ref{A3}, the initial values $\{ x_{i}^{0} \} _{i\in \mathcal{V}}$ of all agents can be preserved. \begin{proof} From the definition of privacy metric in Section II-D, it is shown that all agents' privacy can be safely protected insofar as $\mathbf{D}( \mathcal{S}_0 ) =\infty$.
+The available information to the external eavesdropper is given as

 The dynamic \eqref{Eq:8} can be reformulated as